 Occupational Therapy for Eating Disorders

 Occupational therapists are an important part of the multidisciplinary team for eating disorder treatment.
-We specialize in helping clients implement therapeutic skills into their lives through step-by-step practice as the person becomes ready for the next challenge.
+We specialize in ensuring clients are regulated before starting interventions and helping clients implement therapeutic skills into their lives through step-by-step practice as the person becomes ready for the next challenge.

 I’m Lori, an occupational therapist who offers eating disorder help.
 I’ve been an advocate, speaker, fundraiser, non-profit board member, magazine publisher and mentor in the eating disorder field since 1999.